 The College is related to the Province of Nova Scotia as it was created in 1996 through the Community College Act of Nova Scotia.
 The College receives funding from the Nova Scotia Department of Advanced Education.
 The majority of land and buildings the College uses to fulfill its mandate are owned by the Province of Nova Scotia.
-The College uses these assets through an operating agreement.
 No compensation is paid for the use of the assets.